FairwindsOps/polaris/README.md

   <img src="/public/images/logo.png" alt="Fairwinds Logo" />
 </p>

-Fairwinds aims to keep your cluster sailing smoothly.
+Fairwinds keeps your cluster sailing smoothly.
 It runs a variety of checks to ensure that Kubernetes deployments are configured using best practices that will avoid potential problems in the future.
 The project includes two primary parts:

 - A dashboard to display the results of these validations on your existing deployments
 - A beta version of a webhook that can prevent poorly configured deployments from reaching your cluster

 ## Dashboard

 The Fairwinds Dashboard provides an overview of your current deployments in a cluster along with their validation scores.
 An overall score is provided for a cluster on a 0 - 100 scale.
-Results for each validation are grouped by namespace and deployment.
+Results are then broken down by namespace and deployment.

 <p align="center">
   <img src="/dashboard-screenshot.png" alt="Fairwinds Dashboard" />